mori-b/aioconnectors/README.md

     python3 -m aioconnectors cli

 For this purpose, you can also call programmatically the ConnectorManager.delete_client\_certificate method.
-You shouldn't need to modify the certificates, however there is a way to tweak the certificates templates : run create\_certificates once, then modify certificates/server/csr\_details\_template.conf according to your needs (without setting the Organization field), delete other directories under certificates and run create\_certificates again.
+You shouldn't need to modify the certificates, however there is a way to tweak the certificates template : run create\_certificates once, then modify certificates/server/csr\_details\_template.conf according to your needs (without setting the Organization field), delete other directories under certificates and run create\_certificates again.
 -Less secure options :
 By setting ssl\_allow\_all, you can use encryption without the hassle of sharing certificates.
 In such a case you can run independently create_certificates on server and client side, without the need to copy a directory.
 This disables authentication, so that any client and server can communicate.
 By unsetting use_ssl, you can disable encryption at all.